infinite234/ee6470_hw5-hw6-hw7-hw1/hw7/report.md

-# Homework-6: In this homework we will implement Cross-compile Gaussian Blur to RISC-V VP platform.
+# Homework-7: In this homework we will implement Data Partitioning of the Gaussian Blur Processing in RISC-V VP platform.

 ### _Shivani Singh (309591030)_

 ## Introduction
-For making a gaussian blur filter in RISC-V.
+For implementing Data Partitioning of the Gaussian Blur Processing in RISC-V.
-Use RISCV-VP model with TLM 2.0 interface to build the hardware module for the gaussian blur.
+Use RISCV-VP model with TLM 2.0 interface to build the hardware module for the gaussian blur.In this homework, we added two Gaussian Blur modules to the 2-core riscv-vp platform ("tiny32-mc").
+The image is partitioned into equal parts and a multi-core program is written to issue the processing to the two modules.
 Write a software application to control the hardware modules through bus.<br/>
 In this homework, three types of implementation is done:
--Porting the Gaussian blur module to the "basic-acc" platform\\
+-Porting the Gaussian blur module to the "tiny32-mc" platform\\
--Part two is implementing the gaussian filter in systemc\\
+-Part two is implementing the partitioned gaussian filter in systemc\\
 -Porting your test bench as a RISC-V software.